unreno/dropseq/README.md

 I editted the `.fasta` stripping the "chr" prefix before recreating the `.dict` and `.refFlat` files.

+( 20190726 - I just checked this and it is fine.
+Neither have "chr".
+Must've had a different copy.)

 This isn't the best check, but its something.